kubernetes/enhancements/keps/sig-network/563-dual-stack/README.md

 * **Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?**
   Yes.

-  [TODO] If we disable the featuregate, do I also have to remove the CLI parameters or are those still accepted?
+If we disable the feature gate, we must remove the CLI parameters.
+An older client won't see or be able to use the new fields.

 * **What happens if we reenable the feature if it was previously rolled back?**
-  Similar to enable it the first time on a cluster.

-  [TODO] How to coordinate the enablement and re-enablement
+  Similar to enabling it the first time on a cluster.
+We don't load balance across IP families, and with no selectors we don't get endpoints.
+If you use the feature flag to turn off dual-stack, we do not edit your service.
+If you disable dual-stack from the controller manager, the service will be given single-stack endpoints.

 * **Are there any tests for feature enablement/disablement?**
   The feature is being tested using integration tests with gate on/off.
 The